 Whilst we have never had any reported issues at Hatching Chicks, as with all animals, there is always a slight chance of animal to human transmission of disease and because of this we advise you to ask everyone who handles the chicks not to kiss, nuzzle or have chicks close to their face and ensure they wash their hands after handling chicks or equipment.
 We recommend a dispenser of disinfecting hand gel placed near the incubator and brooder box will help ensure compliance with this.

-Everyone should wash their hands after handling chicks and Ducklings to prevent the spread of any bacteria.
+Everyone should wash their hands after handling chicks and ducklings to prevent the spread of any bacteria.

-Because our instructions are all able to be viewed as videos from our website, we can deliver and pick up from any Centre, School or Home without entering into any buildings.
+Because all our instructions are able to be viewed as videos from our website, we can deliver and pick up from any Centre, School or Home without entering into any buildings.
 Staff will wear masks during any interactions with clients.
 You will be emailed a delivery time and link to instruction videos I week prior to your delivery.
 When delivering we will bring the kits to the front door.

 You will be emailed a reminder the day before your pick up is due and requested to leave all equipment outside the front door just prior to your pick up time.

 There is a possibility that children who have egg allergies, could be affected by participating in the hatching program.